yuriel-v/VSCode/README.md

 (S) The Matrixinator is an utility I made for my assistant Joshu in his laboratory endeavors.
 Its main purpose is to predict 8 specific values (the octagon) from a similarity tree/matrix in each sample.
+Due to mishaps, it's suspended for the time being.